Food-Health

 In other countries, such as Canada, the recommended maximum is even lower:

-Dr. Servan-Schreiber also recommends avoiding sugar altogether or consuming as little as possible because “sugar calls for more sugar.”
-Eating sweets often increases your craving and daily intake.
+In any case, Dr. Servan-Schreiber recommends avoiding processed sugar as much as possible, because “sugar calls for more sugar.”
+Eating sweets often increases your cravings and daily intake.
 The more sugar you eat, the hungrier you may feel the next day.

 A simple experiment: visit any local grocery store and examine treats.
 Most contain very high amounts of sugar.
-For instance, a can of Coca-Cola contains around 45 grams of sugar—equivalent to 12 sugar cubes.
-That single can surpasses the daily limit.
+For instance, a “Can” of Coca-Cola contains around 45 grams of sugar; Equivalent to 12 sugar cubes.
+It mean a single “Can” surpasses already the daily limit.

 All humans have a mix of healthy and potentially defective cells.
 Any person—regardless of age—can develop cancer due to genetics, lifestyle, or cellular mutation.
 However, nutrition and habits play a critical role in reducing risks.

-According to multiple sources (Links), it’s better to eat a diverse diet than to focus on quantity.
+According to multiple sources (Link), it’s better to eat a diverse diet than to focus on quantity.

 To understand your vitamin intake, start by reviewing the recommended daily allowances (RDAs) for each vitamin.
 While supplements can help, they are not always the best option.
 A varied, nutrient-rich diet is more sustainable and often more effective.
 (Example: Pulses are a good source of Vitamin B.)